xairoo/next-auth-static-site/packages/next-static-site-auth/README.md

 ## API requirements

-NextStaticSiteAuth.js will send some data to your API and awaits a specific answer.
+next-static-site-auth will send some data to your API and awaits a specific answer.

 > It's up to you to handle all the requests on your API!